 Fire Protection

 Fire protection is provided by Elsie-Vinemaple Rural Fire Protection District, Mist-Birkenfeld Rural Fire Protection District, and State Forestry.
 With the formation of the District in 1978, fire insurance premiums for residences dropped approximately 20 to 30%.
-State Forestry provides fire protection to forest land only and does not have the training nor equipment to put out fires in burning structures.Transportation
+State Forestry provides fire protection to forest land only and does not have the training nor equipment to put out fires in burning structures.
+Mutual aid agreements with surrounding fire districts and departments, including Hamlet and Banks, provide additional resources to the planning area.

+Transportation

 The automobile and truck are the predominant means of moving people and goods within this planning area.
 U.S. Highway 26 is one of the two major links between the Portland metropolitan area to the northern Oregon coast.
-The seasonal fluctuation on U.S. Highway 26 will vary as much as 68% from January to August.
-State Highways 53 and 202 and the Nehalem Highway have a much less variation in traffic with about 28% fluctuation in usage.
-Although the County roads are narrow and winding, none of these roads are at capacity in this planning area.
+As the use of electric vehicles becomes more prevalent, a public electric vehicle charging station should be located within the planning area.

+Highway 103, which connects Highway 202 with Highway 26, has become a bypass to traffic congestion on Highway 26, utilized both by residents and by visitors to the coast.
+The Oregon Department of Transportation maintains four major roads within the planning area:

+Highway 202 (Necanicum Highway)

+Highway 26 (Sunset Highway)

+Highway 103 (Fishhawk Falls Highway)

+Highway 53 (Nehalem Highway)

+In the months immediately following March 2020, traffic suddenly decreased as COVID-19 pandemic lockdowns and/or service curtailments were implemented.
+Table 1 details Average Annual Daily Traffic Counts (AADT) on selected segments of U.S. Highway 101 in and adjacent to the Clatsop Plains Planning Area.
+Traffic data for 2021 was not available at the time this plan was update.
+It is likely, however, that 2021 traffic volumes will have increased to at least 2019 levels.

+As opportunities and technology have increased to support remote work options, traffic patterns may be altered accordingly.